tecunningham/tecunningham.github.io/_drafts/two-systems.md

 # Some Examples of Judgment Biases

-**General principle about perceptual illusions.** Many illusions have the same basic pattern: we are shown a picture, and asked to judge "which square is darker" or "which square is larger" or "which square is tilted more," and we give the wrong answer.
-But our answer would've been the right answer to a different question: "which of these squares represents an *object* that is darker/larger/more tilted."
+**General principle about perceptual illusions.** Many illusions have the same basic pattern: we are shown a picture, and asked to judge "which square is darker" or "which square is larger" or "which square is tilted more," and we think one is, but actually it turns out both squares are identical.
+But our answer would've been the right answer to a different question: "which of these squares represents an *object* that is darker, or larger, or more tilted."
 We make the mistake because our brain is unfolding then refolding what we see.
 When we see a 2D image we instinctively make inferences about the 3D reality that it represents: how dark, how large, how tilted.
-Then when we are asked a question about the *picture* we answer with a description of the *object depicted*.
+Then when we are asked a question about the *picture* we answer with a property of the *object depicted*.
 Why would we make such a consistent mistake?
 It makes sense if our conscious brain only has access to the inference, and not to the original data.
-When asked about the picture we makes inferences from what we know about the object, knowledge which is itself inferred from the original picture.
-If you ask me which square is darker on the page, I'll make a guess based - in part - on which object seems darker in life.
+When asked about the picture we make a reverse inference: going from our intuitions about the object, back to properties of the representation.
+If you ask me which square is darker on the page, I'll make a guess based - in part - on which object seems to me to be darker in life.
 If you ask me what my dog can smell, I'll tell you my best guess based on the direction in which she's pulling.

 ## Some cases where we need to rely on Intuition